Car problems Peugeot

 Car problems Peugeot 406: ageing saloon with wear

-The 406 is a spacious saloon or estate car from the 1990s and early 2000s.
-Many examples have high mileages and show the corresponding wear.
+The 406 is a spacious saloon or estate from the 1990s and early 2000s.
+Many examples have high mileages and show matching wear.
 With proper maintenance, engines and gearboxes last a long time, but expect leaks, worn bearings and clutch wear.

-Rust is a concern, especially on examples that have driven in salty environments.
-Check wheel arches, sills, the lower edges of doors and the rear.
-The electronics are relatively simple and cause fewer problems than on more modern models, but sensors and relays can fail.
+Rust is a concern, especially in cars that have driven in salty areas.
+Inspect wheel arches, sills, bottoms of doors and the rear end.
+The electronics are relatively simple and cause fewer problems than in more modern models, but sensors and relays can still fail.

-Diesel versions are economical and suitable for many miles, provided they are well maintained.
-Watch for smoke at start-up and listen for unusual engine noises.
-For enthusiasts looking for an affordable youngtimer or budget car, the 406 is a solid choice.
-Look for examples with service history and avoid cars with visible rust or engine issues.
+Diesel versions are economical and suited to high mileages, provided they are well maintained.
+Watch for smoke on start-up and listen for unusual engine noises.
+For enthusiasts looking for an affordable modern classic or budget car, the 406 is a solid choice.
+Look for examples with a service history and avoid cars with visible rust or engine problems.

 Read more: Peugeot 406